 At the same time, we have an excellent reputation in the Tennessee legal community, and insurance companies know that we mean business.
 We are not afraid to go to trial if we believe we can get our client more money that way.
 In fact, we prepare every case as if it will go to trial.
 Because of our extensive preparation and our reputation for aggressively representing our clients’ interests, both insurance companies and defense lawyers are more willing to settle cases in our clients’ favor.

-Whether throughout litigating your case in court or through negotiating a settlement, our legal team and we will do everything possible to get you the full financial compensation that you and your family so richly deserve for your damages — including lost wages, medical bills and pain and suffering now and into the future.
+Whether throughout litigating your case in court or through negotiating a settlement, our legal team will do everything possible to get you the full financial compensation that you and your family so richly deserve for your damages — including lost wages, medical bills and pain and suffering now and into the future.

 If You Were Engaging In A Dangerous Activity